-As this report focuses on local, small-scale AE developments, we pay particular attention to ideas from SNM.
-These include how expectations are shaped, how networks are built, and how people and groups learn during the process.
+Because this report focuses on local, small-scale AE developments, we especially look at ideas from SNM, such as how expectations are shaped, how networks are built, and how people and groups learn during the process.

-These pilots are developed in existing social and policy environments, which means they are affected by the regime barriers such as markets and sectoral policies.
-These regime barriers often make it harder for AE systems innovations to grow.
+These pilots happen in existing social and policy environments, which means they are affected by current heating systems (called "regimes").
+These regimes often make it harder for AE systems to grow.
 We use the MLP to explore how these systems resist change.
 We also look at the role of governance - especially how regulations, permits, and subsidies affect the pilots.